AddieFoote/rl-final-project/README.md

-# rl-final-project
+# Goal Conditioned Reinforcement Learning and Representations

-This repository contains code for training and evaluating reinforcement learning (RL) agents in BabyAI environments using different algorithms and configurations.
+This repository contains code for training and evaluating goal-conditioned reinforcement learnin agents in BabyAI environments using different algorithms and configurations.

 ## Installation